Ryszard-S/yeelight-GUI/README.md

 # yeelight-GUI
-control your lights from your computer
+control up to 5 lights from your computer